Skip to content

 js

-// application setup
+// test-specific application setup

-ams = AuthorizationManagementService.fromLocalDcn("./test/dcn", {
+const ams = AuthorizationManagementService.fromLocalDcn("./test/dcn", {

 assignments: "./test/mockPolicyAssignments.json"